 - Given the significance of the audit engagement partner role to the public interest, IES 8, Professional Competence for Engagement Partners Responsible for Audits of Financial Statements (2021) prescribes the professional competence that professional accountants are required to develop and maintain as part of a specified role.

-- In setting the requirement for CPD, IFAC member bodies may consider what is relevant for professional accountants in
+- In setting the requirement for CPD, IFAC member bodies may consider what is relevant for professional accountants in special circumstances, for example:

 - For individuals on career breaks; and